-If you have been suffering from mental ill health, such as anxiety or depression, or are facing difficult changes or decisions in your life that feel overwhelming, you might be considering talking to an online psychotherapist or counsellor to help to transform your life.
-This post covers the pros and cons of online therapy, the best way to find a counsellor to talk to online and the potential issues you need to look out for.
+If you have been suffering from mental ill-health, such as anxiety or depression, or you are facing difficult changes or decisions in your life that feel overwhelming, you might be considering talking to an online psychotherapist or counsellor.

 Meeting online means that there is zero travel time to and from therapy and sessions can be attended in circumstances that otherwise might not be possible.
 Whether you travel often for work or suffer from illnesses that make it difficult to leave the house, you can see your therapist provided you have a private, quiet space and an internet connection.

 If you live in a small town or neighbourhood, you may be worried that you will run into your therapist outside of your therapy session, or that you may be connected to your therapist through other acquaintances.
 In this case, scheduling an online counselling session with a therapist who lives in a different location may give you more peace of mind.